 The health insurance network providers are the medical service organizations that your health plan has agreements with to provide service to you.
 If your plan specifies a list of authorized network providers, then going "outside the network" could mean that you would not be paid for medical services or have higher out of pocket costs.

-Know Your Medical Insurance Before You Travel Out Of State
+Know Your Medical Insurance Before You Travel Out of State

-People may not think about the type of health insurance they have when they are going to be temporarily out of state until it's too late.
+People do not always think about the type of health insurance they have when they are going to be temporarily out of state until it's too late.
 Knowing the type of insurance you have and learning about limitations and exclusions while you travel will help you decide if you need a travel insurance policy to supplement your health insurance plan.

 If you will only be traveling for a trip once a year to a specific destination, vs. regularly crossing state lines you may require different types of coverage.

-5 Questions To Ask About Out-Of-State Medical Insurance
+5 Questions To Ask About Out-of-State Medical Insurance

 - Ask your health insurance company if there are any local service providers at your destination that will cover you under your plan.
 Ask if any states are restricted.
-It is unlikely the plan will cover all states.
+It is unlikely the plan will cover all states?